-I believes that anyone can learn to code and is an advocate for women in engineering.
-I built an interactive children’s book about technology through Squishybots (Summer 2016).
+I believe that anyone can learn to code and am an advocate for women in engineering.
+I built an interactive children’s book about technology through Squishybots .
 I also successfully funded a crowdsourced growth mindset children’s book called Making A Splash on Kickstarter.
 I wrote, manufactured, and distributed the book.
 I founded Tinkerbelle Labs focused on designing affordable healthcare, do it yourself robotics, and interactive projects.

 I was born in Flint, Michigan and at the age of five moved to the Vancouver, Washington/Portland, Oregon area where I spent my childhood.
 I am Asian-American and grew up in a Mandarin speaking household.
 My family is from Kaohsiung, Taiwan.

 I went to Mountain View High School, where I was on the dance/pep rally, science, math, and tennis teams and was an honor society officer for several years.
 My first job was as a tutor for a live local cable television show called Homework Helpline solving math problems for K-12 students and designing fun science experiments.
 I also spent four years volunteering at Southwest Medical Hospital where my interests in health care began.
 I graduated in 2000.